Humbly Homemade

 Mix the Dough

 • In a small saucepan, add the milk, ½ teaspoon ground cinnamon, cardamom pods and star anise.
 Bring to a simmer on medium-high heat, then remove from the heat and let sit for 20 minutes to infuse the milk with the spices.
+Strain the whole spices from the milk and set aside.

 • In a large mixing bowl, whisk the all-purpose flour, granulated sugar, remaining ground spices, citrus zest, yeast and salt in a large mixing bowl.
 Set aside.

 • Add the water to the infused milk.
 Whisk in 2 eggs.
+Add the milk and egg mixture into the dry ingredients.

 • Knead the dough either with a dough hook in a stand mixer for 8 minutes or by hand in the bowl for 12 to 15 minutes.